Notion Blocks, Obsidian Callouts, Scrivener Snapshots: The Workarounds Writers Use to Keep Sentence Variants

 Notion’s toggle block is designed for collapsible content—FAQs, nested details, things you want to hide until someone clicks.
 Writers repurpose it as a container for alternate phrasings: write the current version in the paragraph, stuff two other options inside a toggle underneath.

-It works until it doesn’t.
-Toggle blocks are visually heavy.
-They break the flow of your prose with a disclosure triangle that screams “there’s a UI element here.”
-You can’t switch between versions in place—you have to open the toggle, read the alternative, mentally compare it to the paragraph above, close the toggle, and then decide.
-And if you want to try a version that mixes the opening of variant A with the closing of variant B, you’re copy-pasting between toggles and the main text.
+You can’t switch between versions in place either; you have to open the toggle, read the alternative, mentally compare it to the paragraph above, close the toggle, and then decide.
+If you want to try a version that mixes the opening of variant A with the closing of variant B, you’re copy-pasting between toggles and the main text.

 Obsidian callouts